fanart-tv/fanartwiki/docs/ImageTypes/Movies/hdmovielogo.md

-# **Overview**
+!!! info "Overview"

-* Movie Logos are images of a movie logo/name with a transparent background
+    - Movie Logos are images of a movie logo/name with a transparent background
-* Can be used while browsing your media center library as a recognizable navigation item
+    - Can be used while browsing your media center library as a recognizable navigation item

 ---